-One: Working towards mastery is better than working for recognition.
+1. Rules of Successful Corporate Career: Working towards mastery is better than working for recognition.

 Wanting to be recognised for your efforts is a limiting expectation to have.
 If you are doing great work with the hope that you will be recognised, then you will end up disappointed most of the time.

 As a consultant to some of the most successful companies in South Africa, working with teams at all levels of work, I can share with you that most employees feel like their work is not suitably recognised and/or appreciated – and at the same time, most managers feel like they are doing a great job at recognising and appreciating their people.
 Even great leaders have people working with them who don’t feel appreciated, so working for recognition is not a good strategy.